Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 5-5 against the spread and 5-5 overall over their past 10 contests.
+- The Celtics have gone 5-5 in their past 10 contests, with a 5-5 record against the spread in that span.

-- Eight of Celtics' past 10 games have gone over the total.
+- In their past 10 games, the Celtics have gone over the total eight times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.